ChristianParnell/Flatwise.nz/README.md

 ### 06-06 — Review panel redesign requested

 Requested a more professional and easier-to-read flat rating UI.
 This included improving the lightboxes, smoothing the layout, and making the review interface feel cleaner and more trustworthy.

+### 06-06 — 3D shadow controls simplified

+Cleaned up the map mode controls so the 3D shadow system is easier to understand and no longer overlaps with unrelated sunlight tools.
+Removed inactive sunlight modes including sun heatmap, winter sunlight, summer sunlight, daily average estimate, and the unused shadow mode, leaving the focus on the working 3D shadow cast feature.

+### 06-06 — Sunlight estimate panel removed from 3D mode

+Removed the beige sunlight estimate panel when 3D shadow cast is active.
+This keeps the right-side interface cleaner, prevents panel intersection, and makes the 3D shadow controls feel more intentional instead of cluttered.

+### 06-06 — 3D shadow map presentation improved

+Updated the 3D shadow mode so buildings and shadows display more clearly on the map.
+The work focused on making the building layer easier to read and reducing visual confusion caused by the previous map styling and overlapping interface elements.

+### 06-06 — Shadow alignment issues addressed

+Adjusted the 3D shadow casting logic after shadows appeared offset from their source buildings.
+The update focused on keeping shadows tied more closely to the actual building footprints so they no longer appeared to come from random houses or stretch incorrectly across roads.

+### 06-06 — Review form UI redesigned

+Improved the “write your own review” panel to look more professional and easier to use.
+The rating sliders were reorganised into cleaner rows, the score labels were made easier to read, and the form styling was adjusted to feel more polished and less rough.

+### 06-06 — Satellite view separated into its own map mode

+Changed satellite imagery into a separate selectable map mode instead of forcing it inside 3D shadow mode.
+This keeps satellite viewing useful as its own feature while allowing 3D shadow cast mode to remain focused on buildings, parcels, and shadows.

+### 06-06 — Unified shadow tint added

+Updated the shadow rendering behaviour so overlapping building shadows do not stack into darker patches.
+Intersecting shadows now behave as one unified tint layer, making the 3D shadow cast cleaner, more realistic, and easier to interpret.

+### 06-06 — Full replacement files prepared

+Prepared complete downloadable replacement files using the same filenames as the existing project files.
+This made the updates easier to apply through GitHub Desktop while preserving the existing project structure and avoiding unnecessary file renaming.

 ### 06-08 — Sunlight heatmap options researched